StephenLHern/fons/readme.md

 All code developed for fons is available under the MIT license for use in all other pojects, further details are provided in the [license file](license.md).

+# Developer Documentation

+Documentation for the underlying source code is hosted on Read the Docs, and can be found at [fons.readthedocs.io](https://fons.readthedocs.io).

 # Credits

 Fons makes use of the following libaries, tools, and resources (listed alphabetically):